ge9-2/UEFI-Shell-Custom-StartupDelay/README.md

 1. Locate the build action for the ISO you downloaded under https://github.com/pbatard/UEFI-Shell/actions.
 For instance, for the 21H1 release, this would be https://github.com/pbatard/UEFI-Shell/actions/runs/1160237413.
+   (Note that because of GitHub's **stupidly short** retention policy for build logs, which is limited to 3 months, and our bi-annual release schedule, it is possible that the latest build log is no longer accessible.
+Yet, if you are uneasy about this, know that there is **always** an ample enough 3-month window, where the validation we describe below can be publicly performed)
 2. Click on `build` to access the build log, and then look at the `Checkout repository and submodules` task.
 The last line for that task provides the SHA-1 of the repository commit that was used for the build process (for 21H1